EvgeniaSap/PlanetariumDesk/README.md

 - search for the schedule of the selected room by date;
 - search for an employee's schedule by date.
 ## Building and running the project
+###  Server
+See section "Building and running the project" in the project [PlanetariumWeb](https://github.com/EvgeniaSap/PlanetariumWeb).